The necessity of firing and how to do It properly

 Grounds for Firing an Employee

-If an employee consistently underperforms, disrupts team dynamics, misses work, or fails to align with the company’s values, keeping them can not only hurt the company but their own livelihood.
-Letting them go will free them to find a role that’s a better fit for their strengths and aspirations; likewise, it gives the company space to bring in someone better suited to contribute positively to the team.
+If an employee consistently underperforms, disrupts team dynamics, misses work, or fails to align with the company’s values, retaining them can be detrimental to both the company and the individual.
+Letting them go allows them to find a role better suited to their strengths and aspirations while giving your company the opportunity to bring in someone who can contribute more effectively to the team.

-In all firing cases, it’s critical for the CEO to document all concerns and issues with an employee thoroughly and follow the company policies to avoid potential legal complications.
-(Keep in mind that some cases may also require a warning or improvement plan before moving to termination.)
+In all cases, it’s critical for the CEO to document all concerns and issues with an employee thoroughly and follow company policies to avoid potential legal complications.
+Some situations may also require a warning or improvement plan before moving to termination.

 How to Fire an Employee